 A great site for planning eclipse photography exposures is by Xavier Jubier.
 He’s an engineer with a passion for both solar and lunar eclipses.
 He’s got an excellent interactive exposure calculator online that’s well worth checking out.
 Not only does it have an exposure calculator, but it can also show the size of the moon or sun for your camera and lens combination.
 Jubier’s exposure calculator can also tell you what the slowest shutter speed is to prevent any motion blur of the Moon with untracked photos.
 Make sure you check out his photo galleries for lots of amazing eclipse photos.

 If you’re going to be somewhere without internet service, or like to always be prepared, Fred Espenak, aka Mr. Eclipse, has a handy exposure table you can print or download to take into the field.
 It covers all phases of the lunar eclipse and has settings for various combinations of ISO and f/stop.
 Here is his Lunar Eclipse Exposure Guide.

 Histograms are Your Friend

-Some photographers simply use a Sunny 16 exposure to start.
+Some photographers simply use the Sunny 16 exposure to start.
 Regardless of how you start your exposure, remember that your histogram is your friend.
 It will probably have just one big peak in it at the start of the eclipse and that’s going to be the Moon.
-Keep it in the middle-right half of your histogram to avoid under or over exposure.
+Keep it in the middle-right half of your histogram to avoid under or over-exposure.
 As the penumbra starts to move across the Moon, the histogram will flatten out somewhat, but keep any peaks you have on the middle-right half of your histogram plot.
 Don’t let them touch the far-right edge of the histogram.